ebourg/StrataDocs/guide/concepts/market_data.md

 ```

 The currency is the only field on this key; together with the type of the key itself, this is all the information
-the function should have to specify.
+the function needs to specify.
 The precise details of which USD discounting curve is used to satisfy this
 requirement is a separate problem that is solved by market data IDs.

 The keys are used to build an instance of `FunctionRequirements` in the `requirements` method and to request data